WHOIS Lookup

 Understanding WHOIS Fields

 WHOIS records follow the ICANN standard format.
-Here is what each field means and why it matters:
+Here is what each field means and why it matters: For a full background on the protocol, read our guide to how WHOIS works and what it reveals.

 Field Description Why It Matters